B or B+: how to find your way around?

 EN-B or EN-B+: more or less the same thing?

 To understand the differences between these two gliders, we need to look at their respective certification reports.
-This report is a document that summarizes the results obtained by the sails during the homologation test for each criterion evaluated.
+This report is a document that summarizes the results obtained by the gliders during the homologation test for each criterion evaluated.

 You can find numerous certification reports on the websites of certification centers such as Air Turquoise.